Creamy Cucumber Salad

 • Feel free to leave the peel on for maximum nutrition.
 I like to “semi-peel” the cucumbers so that some of the peel remains for a pretty presentation, crunch and color.

-• Cucumbers contain a crazy amount of water so you’ll need to salt and drain them so that water doesn’t dilute the dressing too much.
-Place the cucumbers in a colander, salt generously and let them drain for at least 30 minutes.
+• Cucumbers contain a huge amount of water, so you’ll need to salt and drain them so that water doesn’t dilute the dressing too much.
+Place the cucumbers in a colander, salt generously, and let them drain for at least 30 minutes.

 Cucumber in white distressed colander with salt sprinkled over them.